Last updated on June 23rd, 2023 at 09:13 am

 - Gun Foam Black Packaged in 24 oz. cans.
 Each Can Theoretical Yield (¼" bead) is 3,200 linear feet, Class A fire resistance

 - Black color for blends in with black piping and auto undercarriages, Formulated to resist discoloration in exterior applications

-While your needs may vary depending on the length of your rig, this handy kit from Touch N Seal includes 10 24 oz cans of UV resistant spray foam as well as a couple cans of spray foam remover, should you accidentally get the product anywhere you’re not supposed to!
-This foam insulation is recommended for many projects, your RV underbelly among them.
+While needs tend to vary depending on the length of different RVs, this handy kit from Touch N Seal includes 10 24 oz cans of UV-resistant spray foam as well as a couple of cans of spray foam remover.
+This is handy for me as I’m not the steadiest with my hands and may accidentally get the product somewhere I’m not supposed to!
+This foam insulation is recommended for many projects, RV underbellies among them.

-While it may be a bit more expensive than other types of insulation, this spray foam is water and fire-resistant, so that you don’t have to think about it once it is installed.
+While it may be a bit more expensive than other types of insulation, this spray foam is water and fire-resistant, so I don’t have to think about it once it’s installed.
 It is also a wonderful pest deterrent, creating a seal against rodents and spiders.
 There are many tutorials for this product, and it should be fairly self-explanatory to use these cans!

-This product reaches a full cure in one hour should the temperatures be mild, and it is a discreet black color that resists UV fading.
-While it may require separate purchase of a professional spray gun, this product may be worth it for many folks.
+This product reaches a full cure in one hour should the temperatures be mild, and it is a discreet black color that resists UV fading – ideal for when I’m camping in the height of summer.
+While it may require a separate purchase of a professional spray gun, this product may be worth it for many folks.
 You can see the latest price and read more reviews on Amazon by clicking here.